nf-core/eager/docs/usage.md

 #### I am running Singularity

-If you're running singularity, it could be that nextflow cannot access your singularity image properly - often due to missing bind paths.
+If you're running Singularity, it could be that Nextflow cannot access your Singularity image properly - often due to missing bind paths.

 See
 [here](https://nf-co.re/usage/troubleshooting#cannot-find-input-files-when-using-singularity)